-The presence of degenerative discs isn’t necessarily symptomatic.
-Eventually, everyone’s spinal anatomy will change due to regular wear and tear, and disc degeneration is unavoidable.
-Problems arise when inflammation and nerve compression occur as a result of the breakdown.
-If a disc becomes herniated and extrudes into the spinal column, for example, it can pinch or irritate the nearby nerves.
-Or, a thinning disc can become fragmented, allowing pieces to break off and irritate nerve tissue in the spinal column, as is often the case with foraminal stenosis.
+Symptoms arise when a damaged disc impacts a nerve root in the nearby spinal canal.
+If a disc becomes herniated and protrudes into the spinal canal, for example, it can pinch or irritate the nearby nerves.
+Or, a thinning disc can become fragmented, allowing pieces to break off and irritate nerve tissue in the spinal canal, as is often the case with foraminal stenosis.

-When disc degeneration occurs, the patient can experience sometimes life-altering symptoms, which may include:
+When disc degeneration occurs, the patient can experience symptoms, which may include:

 - Intense, local back or neck pain